Sample Submission Guidelines

 - 1. Submit generous amounts of plant material from the edge of the diseased area representing a range of symptoms (part diseased part healthy).
 Two cup cutter plugs are usually sufficient.
 Aeration cores are not.

 - 2. Don’t add water.
 Samples should be sealed in plastic bags and may be wrapped in aluminum foil, newspaper, paper towel, etc before being sealed in a plastic bag.

-- 3. Deliver or ship samples via express courier immediately after collecting.
+- 3. Ship samples via express courier immediately after collecting.
 Do not send samples if collected more than 12 hrs prior to shipping.
 Get new samples.

-- 4. All samples must be accompanied by the first page of this completed Diagnostic Form (pdf) .
-These are available on the internet or can be emailed upon request.
+- 4. All samples must be accompanied by the international submission form and shipping labels sent to you upon request as pdf files.
 Give complete information on the form and keep the form separate from the sample.
 Limit sample information to one (1) sample per form.
 You are encouraged to include any other pertinent information in addition to that requested on the form.

 - 5. Samples cannot be received on Saturday or Sunday; ship accordingly.

 - 6. Dr. Phil Harmon is the UF faculty contact overseeing this service.
 You may contact Dr. Harmon to advise when samples have been sent or for questions regarding this form and service.

 - UF Plant Diagnostic Center

 Rapid Turfgrass Diagnostic Service

 Phone (352) 392-1795 Fax (352) 392-3438